miking-lang/miking/README.md

-When you are on the multicore switch, you need to re-install the `opam` packages listed in the [Getting started section](#getting-started), as each `opam` switch has with its own set of installed packages.
+When you are on the multicore switch, you need to re-install the `opam` packages listed in the [Getting started section](#getting-started), as each `opam` switch has its own set of installed packages.
 In addition, you need to install the [`domainslib`](https://github.com/ocaml-multicore/domainslib) package by running the following: